JanshenV/Html/README.md

-# Html
 Códigos html

-These codes are just part of trying to recreate the tibia's story page.
+These tibia_pages codes are just part of me trying to recreate the tibia's story page.
 All I do here is put in practice my learning in html.

 you can see it on the link: